Airlines, government and businesses rush to get back on track after global tech disruption

 Transport providers, businesses, hospitals and governments on Saturday are rushing to get all their systems back online after long disruptions following a widespread technology outage.

 The biggest continuing effect has been on air travel.
 Carriers canceled thousands of flights on Friday and now have many of their planes and crews in the wrong place, while airports facing continued problems with check-in and security.
-On Saturday around 2 p.m.
-EDT, flight-tracking service FlightAware listed about 25,000 flight delays on its website.
+On Saturday around 10:30 p.m.
+EDT, flight-tracking service FlightAware listed more than 33,000 total flight delays on its website, and more than 2,700 cancellations.

 Both American Airlines and United Airlines said Saturday that most of its operations were restored and back up and running.